RLG-UP/Berkeleys-Dilemma/README.md

 # Berkeley's Dilemma

-A project designed and developed by Rodrigo Lopez, with contributions from Pato, focused on creating an interactive web environment with responsive design and dynamic UI elements.
+A project designed and developed by Rodrigo Lopez and David Avalos, with contributions from Erasmo Medina, focused on creating an interactive web environment with responsive design and dynamic UI elements.

 ---